DavidBarriere/The-Turone-Equine-Brain-Templates-and-Atlases/README.md

 The TEBTA resources have been organized as five main sections : anatomy, functional, diffusion, computed tomography (CT), atlas.

   ### Anatomical Imaging
-In this section a set of templates, priors and brain mask is available for in-vivo data normalization of the equine brain.
+In this section a set of templates, priors and brain mask is available for spatial normalization and analysis of anatomical MRI data dedicated to the equine brain.

 T1-weighted template + associated probabilistics maps (GM, WM, CSF) + brain mask.

   Spatial resolution 0.8x0.8x0.8mm.